Your Rainy Day Wedding in St. Augustine Guide

 Rain Photography Opportunities We Watch For

-- Right after storms pass: The air is clear, colors pop, and light is soft
+- Right after storms pass: The air is clear, colors pop, and the light is soft.

-- Reflections in wet surfaces: Doubles the visual impact of scenes
+- Reflections in wet surfaces: Doubles the visual impact of a scene.

 Photography Pro Tip: We bring clear umbrellas specifically for couple portraits during light rain.
 The transparent material doesn't block the beautiful soft light but keeps you dry.